 Up the road from the village is the famous, castle-like Fairmont Chateau Lake Louise.
 Set against the stunning backdrop of the frozen lake and glacier covered mountains, the Fairmont is worth a side trip whether you’re staying in the area or not.

 Lake Louise Ski Resort offers great skiing and boarding for all standards.
 There are 10 lifts including a gondola and a high speed 6 passenger lift, plus there are 3 magic carpets.
 So whether you’re a first timer or an expert, everyone will have plenty to keep them occupied.

 Beginners should start out at Sunny Side and Kids Zone, which is a safe and easy area to the side of the main slopes.
 There are other beginner slopes throughout the mountain and plenty of long, well groomed cruisers for intermediates.

 Advanced and expert skiers will be impressed not only by the stupendous views but by the variety of terrain on offer here.
 There are plenty of steeps, chutes and gladed runs that will keep seasoned skiers and boarders seriously satisfied – especially in the Back Bowl area.
 We particularly liked the runs to the left of the Paradise chair.
 In 2020 the resort added an additional 480 acres of terrain in the west bowl and ugraded the Summit Chair which accesses the area.
 It has plenty of steep runs, powder and gladed trees.

-Larch Mountain has some really fun terrain, including the gladed runs off to the right.
+Larch Mountain also has some really fun terrain, including the gladed runs off to the right.
 Kids and adult kids will love Rock Garden, which has tons of of natural jumps and whoop-ti-doos.